JHJHJH2022/HausCraft/README.md

 smaller issues:
 [] screenshot function (tgt with DB functions)
+[x] cut off edge display issue
 [x] loading page
 [x] ask about display issue

 **next 2 weeks**
-[] new components modelling
+[] add 'enabled' param to inspector, disable when in view mode, and when is adjusting one building no of floors [] new components modelling
 [] _customise and save components_: --refer to track game for batch import models
 -carpark: rooftop garden /urban farming / PV panels options